 I am an editor for Notches: (re)marks on the history of sexuality and a producer of the podcast Sexing History.
-In addition, I serve on the Editorial Board and Steering Committee for SourceLab, a digital publishing initiative that sits at the intersection of digital humanities, documentary editing, and undergraduate education.
+In addition, I am the Managing Editor and serve on the Editorial Board and Steering Committee for SourceLab, a digital publishing initiative that sits at the intersection of digital humanities, documentary editing, and undergraduate education.